 "Often when a museum remodels or builds a new building, they sweep all the old exhibits out the back door and start with all new stuff," said Kathleen McLean, principal consultant for gallery reinstallation.
 "In the spirit of sustainability, we're reusing existing exhibits, but bringing them to life with individual stories and voices from people of California on this place they love so much."

 Construction on the final phase of the Oakland Museum of California's $62.2 million transformation begins this year.
-Along with new exhibits, exiting ones will be enhanced with new technologies for audio and visual data display and even links to websites and social
+Along with new exhibits, exiting ones will be enhanced with new technologies for audio and visual data display and even links to websites and social media forums.
+With a working title of "Bringing Nature to Life through Community Voices," curators are already working with residents of seven distinct California habitats and collaborating with research scientists and conservation groups such as the Nature Conservancy, the Golden Gate Audubon Society and the East Bay Regional Park District among others to develop programs and displays.

 "We're going to places in the state considered 'hot spots' of spectacular biodiversity in terms of the amount of birds, plant life, animal life, and we'll work with local groups in places like Palm Springs, the Shasta area, the Mojave Desert, having the people themselves make exhibits about the area — not just scientists telling you what kind of rock this is," McLean said.
 "And as current scientific discoveries are made, we'll have various venues in the gallery where they can be shared and discussed."